Oscar Best Actor winner from the year you were born

 - Movie: “The Champ”

-Over Wallace Beery’s 36-year career, the actor appeared in about 250 films, one of which, "The Champ" (1932), earned him an Oscar for his portrayal of the title role.
-During this era of the awards ceremony, nominated actors within one vote of each other were deemed “tied,” so Beery shared his Best Actor award with Fredric March (1932’s "Dr. Jekyll and Mr. Hyde").
+Over Wallace Beery’s 36-year career, the actor appeared in about 250 films, one of which, “The Champ” (1932), earned him an Oscar for his portrayal of the title role.
+During this era of the awards ceremony, nominated actors within one vote of each other were deemed “tied,” so Beery shared his Best Actor award with Fredric March (awarded for 1932’s “Dr. Jekyll and Mr. Hyde”).

 1933: Charles Laughton

 - Movie: “The Private Life of Henry VIII”

 Charles Laughton’s impact is still felt to this day, as Daniel Day-Lewis (a fellow Best Actor winner) cited him as a source of inspiration.
 “He was probably the greatest film actor who came from that period of time,” Day-Lewis said.
 “He had something quite remarkable.
 His generosity as an actor, he fed himself into that work.
 As an actor, you cannot take your eyes off him.”
 The British actor won the award for his portrayal of King Henry VIII himself in “The Private Life of Henry VIII.”

 The notable “King of Hollywood” Clark Gable starred as the leading man in over 60 films in his career.
 He won the Oscar for Best Actor for the 1934 film “It Happened One Night,” and was later nominated for the same award for his work in “Mutiny on the Bounty” (1935) as well as for what is likely his most notable role as Rhett Butler in the classic blockbuster “Gone with the Wind” (1939).